 Being a European at heart, I do have an ingrained bias towards the continent in terms of travel, food, and general amazing-ness!

 Whether you are going on a weekend away, backpacking your way across the continent, deciding what to pack can be different with so many different countries.
 To help you out, we’ve compiled a packing list for Europe so you can choose what you need.

-- 3 Europe Summer Packing List: Women’s Clothing
+- Summer Packing List for Europe: Women’s Clothing

-- 4 Europe Winter Clothing Packing List for Women
+- Winter Packing List for Europe: Women’s Clothing

-- 5 Europe Summer Packing List: Men’s Clothing
+- Summer Packing List for Europe: Men’s Clothing

-- 6 Europe Winter Clothing Packing List for Men
+- Winter Packing List for Europe: Men’s Clothing

 What Should I Pack for Europe?